 I’m really anxious about COVID-19 – what resources are available to support me during this time?

+Many of us can relate to feelings of anxiety and fears about what the future might hold.
 MyLife Services – MIT’s employee support program – has created a COVID-19 Response Page with specific information and resources for managing work, caregiving responsibilities, as well as one’s own mental health and well-being, during this unique time.
-This includes a video series on Managing Anxiety in the Age of Coronavirus as well as live meditation sessions which will take place each day of the work week through mid-April.
+Employees are encouraged to contact MyLife Services for individualized support – counseling and stress management sessions can be conducted via phone, video conference or text message.

 Employees can also visit MyStress Tools, which offers free access to an online suite of webinars, podcasts, audio, and articles, focused on stress-management.